 Technicians will be working with acoustic recording technology to survey vocalizing animals and species-at-risk in the boreal and foothills regions of Alberta.
 Other duties include but are not limited to the following: equipment maintenance and preparation, data entry and interpretation of audio recordings.
 Applicants should be physically fit, independent, self-starters, problem-solvers, show attention to detail and have good morale.

 - Off-trail hiking (5-10 km/day) on unstable ground, steep slopes and in wetlands

 - Carrying heavy loads (up to 40 lbs.)

 - Inclement weather, biting insects, and early mornings (dawn)

 Applicants with the following experiences and abilities will be preferred:

-- A minimum of 2 years’ experience working in remote conditions
+- A minimum of 1 year of experience working in remote conditions

 - Ability to sustain camp life for long periods (cooking, cleaning, etc.)